 Whipped cream: this is practically required.

-Liqueurs: if you’re serving exclusively grown-ups, adding 1/2 cup Bailey’s, Frangelico, Amaretto or Kahlua will add a little kick to the coffee without being overwhelming.
+Liqueurs: if you're serving exclusively grown-ups, adding ½ cup Bailey's, Frangelico, Amaretto or Kahlua will add a little kick to the coffee without being overwhelming.
 Or just allow each guest to customize their own glass.

 The coffee can be brewed, sweetened and refrigerated (tightly covered) up to two days in advance of serving.
 When ready to serve, add cream and ice cream and you’re ready to go!

-Easy Iced Coffee Punch Recipe with Ice Cream
+Iced Coffee Recipe with Ice Cream

 - Total Time: 15 minutes